rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 **Challenge**
 <details>
   <summary>How would you count the number of reads in your file? </summary>
-   <br>As you can see from the previous "head" command, each sequence line begins with @, so we can just count how many times the argument '@D3' appears, or in essence, how many "lines" of sequence data we have.<br>
+   As you can see from the previous "head" command, each sequence line begins with @, so we can just count how many times the argument '@D3' appears, or in essence, how many "lines" of sequence data we have.<br>
    <code>grep -c '@D3' Stef_3_ATCACG_L008_R1_001.fastq</code>
 </details>